Compassionate maternal-fetal care in Dallas, Texas

 The health and safety of mothers carrying a baby with a congenital anomaly is our top priority, which is why we created the Maternal Fetal Institute to help parents navigate this trying time.

 We also house a Level IV Neonatal Intensive Care Unit (NICU), providing the highest level of care to the most medically fragile infants, and a pediatric intensive care unit (PICU) capable of treating the most severely ill pediatric patients.
 Additionally, Medical City Dallas has achieved a Level IV Maternal Designation — indicating the highest level of care available — from the Texas Department of State Health Services.

 Medical City Children's Hospital in Dallas also treats neonates, infants, children and adolescents with all forms of congenital and acquired heart disease in our Heart Center.
 Our Craniofacial Center has treated thousands of patients from all 50 states and more than 75 countries, performing more than 15,000 craniofacial surgical procedures.

 The Maternal Fetal Institute

 A routine OB/GYN can take care of the pregnancy, but it takes a special program to care for moms and babies.
 We work one-on-one with you and your referring physician to develop a customized treatment plan, including total transfer of obstetrical care if needed.

-The Medical City Children’s Hospital Maternal Fetal Institute provides customized care that includes fetal heart surgery, abdominal wall surgery, craniofacial surgery, neurological surgery and orthopedic surgery.
+The Medical City Children's Hospital Maternal Fetal Institute provides the customized navigation of care that includes fetal heart surgery, abdominal wall surgery, craniofacial surgery, neurological surgery and orthopedic surgery.

 Maternal, pediatric and neonatal transport